OpenIrelandNetwork/NOSIS/README.md

       -  Edmond O'Connor, ADAPT Centre
       -  Conor O'Neill, ServisBot

-Each track contains presentations, in PDF format and a link to the video on YouTube
+Each track contains presentations, in PDF format and a link to the video (where available) on YouTube